Past Simple

 The Second Conditional

-The past simple tense can also be used to refer to hypothetical situations in the present or future, using a structure known as the second conditional.
-This structure describes what would have happened in the present or future if something else had happened in the past.
+The past simple tense can be used in the condition clause of second conditionals to refer to hypothetical situations in the present or future.
+This structure describes what would happen in the present or future if something else had happened in the past.
 Look at the examples:

 If I had 100 millions, I would buy a yacht.